 Picture ledges are inexpensive, easy to install, and they can hold a lot more items than picture frames.
 So mount a picture ledge, such as IKEA’s MOSSLANDA or KNOPPÄNG, to the wall beside your bed.
 You’ll have a nearly invisible nightstand that takes up next-to-no space.

 There’s room to store your phone, eyeglasses, clip-on lamp, and not much else.
 But really, what else do you need?

 50. Add a window seat to your bedroom.

-For anyone who loves to read, pick up a storage bench like the 3-Cube Split Top Bench Storage Unit and park it in front of your bedroom window.
+For anyone who loves to read, pick up a storage bench like the 3-Cube Split Top Bench Storage Unit from Bed Bath & Beyond or the 3-Cube Organizer Storage Bench from Amazon and park it in front of your bedroom window.

 In addition to giving you a lovely place to perch, the bench includes three cubbies and two under-seat compartments.
 Which is plenty of room for stashing all the novels you’ll be reading while basking/tanning in sunlight.